 If the abuser has been convicted of a crime, can s/he keep or buy a gun?

-It depends.
-Under Washington, D.C. law, it is illegal (a crime) for the following people to own a firearm.
-Anyone who:
+Under Washington, D.C. law, it is illegal for a person to have a gun if s/he:

 - has been convicted in any court of a felony crime;